-Can Family Travel with E-1 Visa or E-2 Visa Holders to the United States?
+Can Family Travel with E-1 or E-2 Visa Holders to the U.S?

-The conditions that E-1 visa or E-2 visa holder’s family members can work and travel to and from the United States are slightly different than the conditions that apply to E-1 or E-2 visa holders themselves.
-E-1 or E-2 visa holders are allowed to travel to the United States with their spouse and unmarried children who are 21 or younger.
-E-1 visa or E-2 visa holders’ and their spouse and/or children do not need to be of the same nationality.
+The conditions that E-1 or E-2 visa holders' family members can work and travel to and from the U.S. are slightly different than the conditions that apply to E-1 or E-2 visa holders themselves.
+E-1 or E-2 visa holders are allowed to travel to the U.S. with their spouse and unmarried children who are 21 or younger.
+E-1 visa or E-2 visa holders' and their spouse and/or children do not need to be of the same nationality.

-For E-1 visa or E-2 visa holders to be allowed to bring their spouse or children with them to the United States, spouses and children of E-1 or E-2 visa applicants must apply as dependents of the E-1 or E-2 visa applicant.
-Spouses of E-1 visa or E-2 visa holders may also be eligible to work in the United States by completing Form I-765.
-E-1 visa or E-2 visa holder’s spouses are not subject to the same work restrictions as E-1 visa or E-2 visa holders.
-However, spouses and children of E-1 visa or E-2 visa holders do not have the same automatic two-year readmission period as E-1 visa or E-2 visa holders and should document their travel to and from the United States.
+For E-1 or E-2 visa holders to be allowed to bring their spouse or children with them to the U.S., spouses and children of E-1 or E-2 visa applicants must apply as dependents of the E-1 or E-2 visa applicant.
+Spouses of E-1 visa or E-2 visa holders may also be eligible to work in the U.S..

 E-1 Visa Qualifications

-E-1 visa applicants must be nationals of a country that the United States has a treaty trade relationship with.
+E-1 visa applicants must be nationals of a country that the U.S. has a treaty trade relationship with.
 Applicants for E-1 visas, the treaty traders visa category, must meet certain qualifications to be granted an E-1 work visa.
 E-1 visa qualifications include:

 - E-1 visa applicants must serve as a supervisor, executive or have very specialized skills that are important to the company's operational efficiency.

 As well as individuals, organizations can apply for E-1 visas.
-Organizations applying for E-1 visas must be at least 50% owned by people in the United States who have nationality status of the treaty country.
+Organizations applying for E-1 visas must be at least 50% owned by people in the U.S. who have nationality status of the treaty country.
 These owners must either: (a) be maintaining nonimmigrant treaty trader status or (b) if the owners are not in the U.S., they must be, if they were to seek admission to this country, classifiable as nonimmigrant treaty traders.

 What are E-2 Visas (aka Investor Visas)?